top of page

 Sam Taylor-Johnson, Crying Men (Laurence Fishburne), 2002 © Sam Taylor-Johnson

-The exhibition will all play out across eight thematic sections, such as fashion, reportage, celebrity, the male body, and American photography.
+The exhibition all plays out across eight thematic sections, such as fashion, reportage, celebrity, the male body, and American photography.

 “Fragile Beauty takes our collaboration to really exciting new heights” the couple said.
-They added that it will showcase “some of the most beloved photographers and iconic images from within our collection.
+They added that it showcases “some of the most beloved photographers and iconic images from within our collection.

 “Working alongside the V&A again has been a truly memorable experience, and we look forward to sharing this exhibition with the public” they said.